GeoffreyHazard/lab05_parsing/README.md

 ## 1. Introduction

-In this lab, you will learn how to work with ```SceneData``` to load all the information you need to render a 3d scene.
-Notably, you will learn how lights, cameras and primitives are represented, as well as how to read **transformation graphs** so that every object has the correct final size and position.
+In this lab, you will learn how to work with ```SceneData``` to represent a 3d scene.
+You will then write code that turns ```SceneData``` into ```RenderData```, a format that makes it easier to render an image from your scene.
+You will learn how lights, cameras and primitives are represented, as well as how to read **transformation graphs** so that every object has the correct final size and position in the scene.

 __You will need the code you’ve written in this lab for the upcoming assignments, including the Ray and Realtime projects!__

 ### 1.2.
 Scene Data vrs.
 Render Data

 To visualize a compelling 3d scene, we need data about the lights, camera and primitives (which themselves include textures, surfaces and geometry).
-Yet, as you have probably seen in computer science, we can store data in more or less effective ways depending on our use!
+Yet, as you have probably seen in computer science, we can store data in more or less effective ways depending on our intended use!

-In this case, when **building a scene**, we will use a **transformation graph** to make it easy to change and keep track of the position and orientation of primitives.
-We can think of this as a "ideal" representation of our scene, so we decided to call it simply ```SceneData```.
+In this case, when **building a scene**, we will use a **transformation graph** to make it easy to keep track of (and change) the position and orientation of primitives.
+Because the transformation graph organizes our scene in a way that reflects how the objects are built together, we can think of this as a "ideal" representation of our scene, so we decided to call it simply ```SceneData```.

 However, when **rendering a scene**, we need the **final transformation matrices** to quickly get the final position and orientation of the primitives.
 These matricies are also known as cummulative transformation matricies, or ```ctm``` for short, and are stored directly **with the primitives in a list**.
 We can think of this as a "render-optimized" representation of our scene, so we called it ```RenderData```.